 To address the issue, the leaders deployed the beautiful mess effect.
 They visited the regional banks and spoke frankly, not about what they believed the local sites needed to change, but about their own setbacks and failures.
 After some initial discomfort, leaders found that sharing their stories aided in creating bonds with their frontline workers, and helped those employees’ fears dissipate.

 Emotion-based resistance to change, like the fear in the example above, can stop an initiative in its tracks.
-Positive emotional energy is imperative because it drives employees to go above and beyond, regardless of external incentives such as compensation and benefits.
+Positive emotional energy is imperative because it encourages employees to go above and beyond, regardless of external incentives such as compensation and benefits.
 Specific strengths that are sources of pride within a company feed this emotional energy, which in turn drives people to work harder toward bettering the organization.
 The sense of pride that comes from this achievement further fuels emotional energy, motivating people to strive for even further success.

 3. Engage with and Empower AILs

-The best way to hear the heartbeat of an organization is to tap into its authentic informal leaders (AILs).
+The best way to hear the heartbeat of an organization is to tap into its authentic informal leaders.
 These employees have a ground-level view of how things work.
 Their intuition makes them invaluable allies.
 They can help identify the critical few behaviors in a company, and translate those behaviors into concrete ways of working.
 They also play a valuable role by breaking taboos and accelerating behavior change — making it “go viral” — through a grassroots approach.

 Toward the end of their second meeting on the culture initiative, Sandra asked Andrew who else he was speaking with on the matter, and wondered if he had arranged to touch base with the company’s AILs.
 Andrew confessed that he had mainly stuck with the C-suite and a few HR reps.
 “It’s really new territory, to be honest, to take advice from someone I don’t know, about my own company,” Andrew said.

 “Well,” Sandra replied, “it’s a good time to get comfortable with the uncomfortable, and explore informal networks across the company.
 Where are the pockets of people who come together of their own initiative?
-Who organizes picnics, who are the loudest voices on the intranet?
+Who organizes picnics?
+Who are the loudest voices on the intranet?
 Who do others turn to for advice when there’s a crisis?
 These are the people you need to engage, to help you design an effort that won’t be met with skepticism and resistance.”

 Along those lines, in our survey, we asked about the alignment between the formal and informal ways of working in respondents’ companies.
 In almost half of the total responses (48 percent), respondents confirmed our belief: The way that work gets done in a company often does not neatly align with the formal organization chart.
-And when we viewed these results by employee level, we once again saw that gap between how leaders and their people viewed their organization: 58 percent of C-suite respondents said that the way work got done aligned with the organization chart; only 45 percent of non-management employees agreed (see “The Real Org Chart”).
-Our experience with clients in a wide range of industries corroborates this observation.
+And when we viewed these results by employee level, we once again saw that gap between how leaders and their people viewed their organization.
+Fifty-eight percent of C-suite respondents said that the way work got done aligned with the organization chart; only 45 percent of non-management employees agreed (see “The Real Org Chart”).
+Our experience with clients in a wide range of industries corroborates this finding.
 Using organizational network analyses, surveys, and interviews, we have found time and again that an informal network of individuals from across the organization exhibits certain leadership traits within their teams or functions, even if they lack formal authority.

 Bear in mind that inviting the input of informal leaders can be unsettling.
-Informal leaders, with their ground-level perspective, are likely to make observations and suggest actions that formal leaders will not — cannot — think of.
+Informal leaders, with their ground-level perspective, are likely to make observations and suggest actions that formal leaders will not — cannot — think of otherwise.
 What’s more, the informal leaders’ suggestions will often challenge the judgment of formal leaders.
 That kind of pushback can feel unexpected, even unwelcome.
 But it can also be the source of powerful ideas.

 How can AILs help formal leaders connect their cultural aspirations to the day-to-day working life?
 First, listen to your AILs’ stories.
-One major healthcare company actually organized a network launch event to bring together the organization’s diverse array of informal leaders.
-As with any group of 25 or so people who don’t know one another well, the leaders were concerned about how much people would open up.
+One major healthcare company organized a network launch event to bring together the organization’s diverse array of informal leaders.
+As they would with any group of 25 or so people who don’t know one another well, the leaders were concerned about how much people would open up.
 But when the CEO asked a simple question to kick things off — “What inspires you?” — the responses were numerous and passionate.
 People shared stories about the sense of pride they took in their work, and how helping others navigate the healthcare system during a difficult time reminded them of their own experiences and challenges.
 By taking the time to listen to how people contributed to the organization, usually in ways that could not be captured in an organization chart or operating manual, company leaders surfaced the true emotions within the organization, emotions they could tap into to propel change.

 4. Model the Behaviors Yourself